nathanberry97/personalWebsite/web/posts/buildingYourOwnStaticBlog.md

 There it is, a brief overview of how I've updated my personal blog.
 Admittedly there are some things I could improve.
-But I think at this moment in time I'm not that concerned, as it is good enough for what I need, and it is a massive improvement to how the project worked previously.
+But I think at this moment in time I'm not that concerned, as it is a massive improvement to how the project worked previously.

 ### Thoughts now the rewrite is complete